Rob Gronkowski Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - The 174.9 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.

-- The Bills have allowed eight passing TDs this season (0.7 per game), ranking them first among NFL defenses.
+- The Bills have given up eight passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances